GenbuProject/MastodonRater-Nodejs/README.md

 * [日本語 | Japanese](/README[Japanese].md)

 ## Overview
-MastodonRater can analyze you with Mastodon.
+MastodonRater can analyze you with Mastodon.<Br />
 Please see [doc](/DeployToHeroku.md) if you deploy to Heroku.

 ## Features